daltoniam/Jazz/README.md

 Check out [Get Started](http://cocoapods.org/) tab on [cocoapods.org](http://cocoapods.org/).

-To use SwiftHTTP in your project add the following 'Podfile' to your project
+To use Jazz in your project add the following 'Podfile' to your project

 	source 'https://github.com/CocoaPods/Specs.git'
 	platform :ios, '8.0'
 	use_frameworks!

-	pod 'Jazz', '~> 0.9.2'
+	pod 'Jazz', '~> 1.0.0'

 Then run: